|

 on the history and development of the medium by browsing in my book,

-The Art of the Funnies (about which, more if you click here); or, if
+The Art of the Funnies (about which, more if you click here);

 you want a